LucienHH/Storehaus/README.md

 `help` The bot will DM you of info of all commands.

 `playtime`  Get the time to complete a game's campaign and DLC.

+`steamdeals` Check if a game is on sale on Steam.

 `trivia` Learn something new about gaming, TV, film, and history.